Carmine Falcone: DC Rebirth

 In 2016, DC Comics implemented a relaunch of its books called "DC Rebirth", which restored its continuity to a form much as it was prior to The New 52.
-In the "War of Jokes and Riddles" storyline, the Joker contacts Carmine Falcone and instructs him to kill the Riddler within an hour.
-His men fail to complete the assignment, leading the Joker to kill them.
-The Penguin then takes over his business interests on Joker's behalf.
+In the "War of Jokes and Riddles" storyline, Joker contacts Carmine Falcone and instructs him to kill Riddler within an hour.
+His men fail to complete the assignment, leading Joker to kill Falcone's men.
+Penguin then takes over Carmine's business interests on Joker's behalf.

-Carmine Falcone is later be involved in a gang war with the Penguin, which led to both of them being arrested by the police.
-While incarcerated at Blackgate Penitentiary, Falcone and Penguin instigate prison riots against each other.
-One of Falcone's men attempts to target an incarcerated Jim Gordon and is saved by Rex Calabrese.
-While surprised that Calabrese is still alive, Carmine is extradited to Hong Kong while warning that Calabrese will be taking back control of Gotham City.

-Powers and abilities

-Carmine Falcone is a criminal mastemind.
-He is also an expert marksman.

 Family

 The following are relatives of Carmine Falcone: